 Despite their many advantages, Design FMEA and Process FMEA will not solve every failure.
 If that was the case, maintenance managers and reliability engineers would never have to concern themselves with failure metrics.

 The types of failures identified and associated solutions are closely tied with the experience and knowledge of the multi-disciplinary team tasked to conduct the process and their access to historical records.
-One of the ways to gather historical data is to use CMMS software like Limble that will always save data about different failures and their causes in the asset logs.
+One of the ways to gather historical data is to use CMMS software like Limble that will always save data about different failures and their potential causes in the asset logs.
 If you don’t know what a CMMS is, check out our What is a CMMS System and How Does it Work guide.

 If you can handle a somewhat steep learning curve, DFMEA and PFMEA are invaluable risk assessment tools that can have a big impact on your bottom line.